 Clean out the clutter

 A survey from Zillow found that 64% of buyers believe storage is a huge factor when buying a home.
-If all of your storage is packed with boxes and “stuff,” that’s making your home seem small.
+If all of your storage is packed with boxes and “stuff” during showings, your home will look small.

-Potential buyers are going to open the closets and look in the attic and basement.
-So, if you want to sell your home, you need to get everything out of the home that you can to help it feel roomy and with ample storage.
+Potential buyers will open the closets and look in the attic and basement.
+So if you want to sell your home, you need to clear everything out that you can to help it feel roomy and with ample storage.

 Keep it clean